Credit Union of Texas Event Center: Sports

-The center hosts the home games of the ECHL's Allen Americans and the relaunched Dallas Sidekicks of the Major Arena Soccer League.
+The center hosts the home games of the ECHL's Allen Americans.
 The Miss Texas pageant relocated to the center for 2012 and 2013.
-It was formerly the home of Champions Indoor Football's Texas Revolution (also previously called the Allen Wranglers) until the team moved to Frisco, Texas, in 2017.
+It was formerly the home of Champions Indoor Football's Texas Revolution (also previously called the Allen Wranglers) until the team moved to Frisco, Texas, in 2017, and The Dallas Sidekicks indoor soccer team until 2025 when the team went dormant.

 In 2019, the event center hosted the NCWA National Wrestling Championship.

-On April 27 and 29, 2019, the Dallas Fuel hosted the Overwatch League's first Homestand Weekend at the Allen Event Center.
-These matches were the first in league history to be played away from the Blizzard Arena in Burbank, California.
-The Event Center would later host the 2024 Call of Duty League Championship and hosted the 2025 LTA Championship the end-cap to the inaugural and maiden League of Legends Championship of The Americas (LTA) season.
+From 2027 through at least 2029, it will host the men's and women's basketball tournaments for the NCAA Division I United Athletic Conference.